 Remarks as prepared for delivery on Sunday, February 21, 2016.
-To watch the video of this address, click here.
+Please take a moment to watch the video of this address.

 In 2011, the newly-elected Republican majority in the United States House of Representatives voted to defund public broadcasting.